docker/compose/docs/reference/compose.md

 You can set environment variables for various docker compose options, including the `-f`, `-p` and `--profiles` flags.

-Setting the `COMPOSE_FILE` environment variable is equivalent to passing the `-f` flag, `COMPOSE_PROJECT_NAME` environment variable does the same for to the `-p` flag, and so does `COMPOSE_PROFILES` environment variable for to the `--profiles` flag.
+Setting the `COMPOSE_FILE` environment variable is equivalent to passing the `-f` flag, `COMPOSE_PROJECT_NAME` environment variable does the same to the `-p` flag, and so does `COMPOSE_PROFILES` environment variable to the `--profiles` flag.

-If flags are explicitly set on command line, associated environment variable is ignored
+If flags are explicitly set on the command line, the associated environment variable is ignored

 Setting the `COMPOSE_IGNORE_ORPHANS` environment variable to `true` will stop docker compose from detecting orphaned containers for the project.